Fun Activities For Your New Goldendoodle Puppy

 Take your dog out on the water

 This one can be accomplished in many different ways.
 But one thing is for sure; most dogs love the water.
-At Euro GoldenDoodles, we expose all our puppies to large and small bodies of water during their training, and they should be plenty comfortable with the water.
 However, it is imperative that you supervise them closely at all times if they decide to get into the water itself, to be sure they are having a great time and not struggling.

 If you have a swimming pool, encourage your puppy to be a part of your pool parties.
 Even if they don’t wish to be in the water, they may enjoy chasing water from water guns, which can also entertain the human counterparts of your party!
 One thing to keep in mind is that it isn’t a good idea for your dog to swallow a large amount of pool water.
 Due to the chemicals typically found in the pool, your dog may have very loose stool in the hours following their pool adventure if they swallow a lot of water.
 So try to keep it to playing, and keep a bowl of fresh water nearby for them to drink.